 - Build MCH community and support departmental efforts

-The committee meets six times a year in the Chapel Hill-Raleigh-Durham area and is open to all graduates and especially welcomes current students.
+The committee meets four times a year in the Chapel Hill-Raleigh-Durham area and is open to all graduates and especially welcomes current students.

 If you would like information about any MCH alumni activities or have questions about how you can become involved, please contact us.